oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `data_safe_status` - (Optional) (Updatable) Status of the Data Safe registration for this Autonomous Database.
 Could be REGISTERED or NOT_REGISTERED.
 * `data_storage_size_in_tbs` - (Required) (Updatable) The size, in terabytes, of the data volume that will be created and attached to the database.
 This storage can later be scaled up if needed.
 This input is ignored for Always Free resources.
 * `db_name` - (Required) The database name.
 The name must begin with an alphabetic character and can contain a maximum of 14 alphanumeric characters.
 Special characters are not permitted.
 The database name must be unique in the tenancy.
-* `db_version` - (Optional) (Updatable) A valid Oracle Database version for Autonomous Database.
+* `db_version` - (Optional) (Updatable) A valid Oracle Database version for Autonomous Database.`db_workload` AJD is only supported for `db_version` `19c` and above.
-* `db_workload` - (Optional) The Autonomous Database workload type.
+* `db_workload` - (Optional) (Updatable) The Autonomous Database workload type.
 The following values are valid:
 	* OLTP - indicates an Autonomous Transaction Processing database
 	* DW - indicates an Autonomous Data Warehouse database
+	* AJD - indicates an Autonomous JSON Database *Note: `db_workload` can only be updated from AJD to OLTP or from a free OLTP to AJD.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - (Optional) (Updatable) The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `is_auto_scaling_enabled` - (Optional) (Updatable) Indicates if auto scaling is enabled for the Autonomous Database OCPU core count.
 The default value is `FALSE`.
 Note that auto scaling is available for databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
 * `is_data_guard_enabled` - (Optional) (Updatable) Indicates whether the Autonomous Database has Data Guard enabled.
 * `is_dedicated` - (Optional) True if the database is on [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm).
 * `is_free_tier` - (Optional) (Updatable) Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.
+When `db_workload` is `AJD` it cannot be `true`.
 * `is_preview_version_with_service_terms_accepted` - (Optional) If set to `TRUE`, indicates that an Autonomous Database preview version is being provisioned, and that the preview version's terms of service have been accepted.
 Note that preview version software is only available for databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI).
 * `license_model` - (Optional) (Updatable) The Oracle license model that applies to the Oracle Autonomous Database.
 Note that when provisioning an Autonomous Database on [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm), this attribute must be null because the attribute is already set at the Autonomous Exadata Infrastructure level.
 When using [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI), if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
+It is a required field when `db_workload` is AJD and needs to be set to `LICENSE_INCLUDED` as AJD does not support default `license_model` value `BRING_YOUR_OWN_LICENSE`.
 * `nsg_ids` - (Optional) (Updatable) A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
 The nsgIds array cannot be empty.
 * `private_endpoint_label` - (Optional) (Updatable) The private endpoint label for the resource.